Not Accepting Guests

 I also have a cat called "Solly"

 Many other people and I have probably had the time of our lives when hitching around.
-Yet, people you meet randomly often assume hitchhiking is a deathwish.
+Yet, people you meet randomly often assume hitchhiking is a death-wish.
 Hitchhikers of both genders are usually aware that hitchhiking carries a potentially serious risk.
-We are not saying this risk does not exist.
-We are just saying that hitchhiking is by far not as dangerous as it is perceived by public opinion, and that the rewards for taken this small risk are far greater than most imagine.
+I am not saying this risk does not exist.
+I am just saying that hitchhiking is by far not as dangerous as it is perceived by public opinion, and that the rewards for taking this small risk are far greater than most imagine.

 Journey planner for all public transport in Ireland...

-If you like to hire a car, I can help you do that and drive it for you!
+I like driving.
+If you hire a car, I can help you do that and drive it for you!